DanishAslam7/ChemEXIN-Container/README.md

 # ChemEXIN-Container

-Dockerized deployment of **ChemEXIN**, an open-source, deep learning--integrated, physicochemical property--based exon--intron boundary prediction method.
+Dockerized deployment of **ChemEXIN**, an open-source, deep learning-integrated, physicochemical property-based exon-intron boundary prediction method.

 ChemEXIN is based on a three-dimensional convolutional neural network (3D-CNN) architecture and provides organism-specific prediction models for:

--   *Homo sapiens*\
+-   *Homo sapiens*
--   *Mus musculus*\
+-   *Mus musculus*
 -   *Caenorhabditis elegans*

-It supports gene sequences ranging from 180 bp to \~2,500,000 bp.
+It supports gene sequences ranging from 180 bp to ~2,500,000 bp.

 ------------------------------------------------------------------------